RaasAhsan/raasahsan.github.io/content/posts/effective-fallbacks.md

 Fallbacks are a type of resilience pattern that achieve graceful degradation for a system.
 Generally, a fallback is employed in conjunction with some unreliable or fallible component in a system.
 If that component fails to produce a response, then the system invokes the fallback, which produces a response that is typically imprecise or stale, but cheaper or easier to compute (the properties of the fallback vary with the nature of the system).
 Crucially, it enables the system to proceed.

 ## Searching for books
 As a concrete example, let's consider a system architecture for an e-commerce website that sells books.
 Users can enter keywords in a search bar to find books they are interested in reading.
-The main web service calls the search service is for every search query.
+The main web service calls the search service for every search query.
 The search service incorporates submitted keywords as well as user preferences, user search history and user purchase history to find books that are appropriate to show the user.

 What happens if the search service experiences an outage that lasts for 10 minutes?
 Users wouldn't be able to find books they want to buy and read.
 To avoid the risk of losing thousands of sales, we design a fallback for the search service.
 The goal of the fallback is to make a best effort to return relevant books that may not be faithful to the search query and personalization data.